juce-framework/JUCE/modules/juce_audio_processors/format_types/VST3_SDK/README.md

 - VST 3 API
 - VST 3 Implementation Helper Classes
-- AAX, AU, AUv3 and VST 2 wrappers
+- AAX, AUv3 and AU Wrappers
 - VST 3 plug-ins Examples

 The full VST 3 SDK is available [here!](https://www.steinberg.net/en/company/developers.html).
-It contains :
+It contains:

 - VST 3 plug-in Test Host Application/Validator,
 - the **Steinberg VST 3 Plug-In SDK Licensing Agreement** that you have to sign if you want to develop or host **VST 3** plug-ins.